Setup & Installation

 5. While you're in Settings, note the console's IP address: go to Settings > About tablet > Status and find the IP address.
 You'll need it if the install script asks for it.

-4. Open a terminal (or PowerShell on Windows) and navigate to the extracted folder.
+1. Open a terminal (or PowerShell on Windows) and navigate to the folder you extracted the Hyperborea ZIP into back in Step 1.

 macOS / Linux: